Drinks

 Note: We find it much more efficient to make a large batch, but love to pour into separate glasses as needed.
 Splitting the measurements into multiple 12 oz bottles – making for ready to-go, individualized portions.
 It’s perfect for a fun addition to our field meals to-go!

-Questions about this Homemade Root Beer Recipe
+Questions about this At-Home Soda Recipe

 Will it be carbonated?